satishdevops777/Devops/Aws.md

 | **CNAME**   | Hostname → another hostname (must resolve to A/AAAA) | `blog.example.com → www.example.com` |
 | **NS**      | Nameservers for the hosted zone                      | `ns-2048.awsdns-64.com`              |

-💡 AWS SAA Tip:
+💡 **AWS SAA Tip:C
-Route 53 also supports Alias records (AWS-specific) → Like CNAME but can be used for root domains and integrates with AWS resources like S3, CloudFront, ALB.
+ - Route 53 also supports Alias records (AWS-specific) → Like CNAME but can be used for root domains and integrates with AWS resources like S3, CloudFront, ALB.

-8. Hosted Zones
+8. **Hosted Zones**
-A Hosted Zone is a container for all the records for a domain.
+- A Hosted Zone is a container for all the records for a domain.

 Two types:

-Public Hosted Zone
+- Public Hosted Zone

-For public-facing domains.
+ -- For public-facing domains.

-Example: example.com → EC2 public IP.
+ -- Example: example.com → EC2 public IP.

-Private Hosted Zone
+- Private Hosted Zone

-Only resolvable within one or more VPCs.
+ -- Only resolvable within one or more VPCs.

-Example: db.internal → 10.0.1.5.
+ -- Example: db.internal → 10.0.1.5.
 💲 Cost: $0.50/month per hosted zone.

-9. TTL (Time to Live)
+9. **TTL (Time to Live)**
-TTL controls how long DNS resolvers cache your record.
+- TTL controls how long DNS resolvers cache your record.

-High TTL (e.g., 24 hrs)
+- High TTL (e.g., 24 hrs)
 ✅ Less traffic to Route 53
 ❌ Slow changes propagation (old data may be served longer)

-Low TTL (e.g., 60 sec)
+- Low TTL (e.g., 60 sec)
 ✅ Changes propagate faster
 ❌ More DNS queries (slightly higher cost)

-Example:
+**Example:**
-If TTL = 300s (5 minutes) and you change the IP, it can take up to 5 minutes for everyone to see the new IP.
+- If TTL = 300s (5 minutes) and you change the IP, it can take up to 5 minutes for everyone to see the new IP.

-10. Real AWS Example
+10. **Real AWS Example**
-You have an EC2 instance for your app and want www.myapp.com to point to it:
+- You have an EC2 instance for your app and want www.myapp.com to point to it:

-Register domain in Route 53.
+-- Register domain in Route 53.

-Create Public Hosted Zone for myapp.com.
+-- Create Public Hosted Zone for myapp.com.

-Add A record:
+-- Add A record:
-www.myapp.com → 13.54.22.11 (EC2 Public IP), TTL 300.
+--- www.myapp.com → 13.54.22.11 (EC2 Public IP), TTL 300.

-Test:
+- Test:
 ```ngnix
 nslookup www.myapp.com
 ```